aws-samples/aws-modernization-with-nirmata/content/_index.md

 ![image](/images/NPMK-1.png)

 Key Benefits
-* Policy-based Intelligent Guardrails: Rapidly deploy Intelligent Guardrails by implementing curated best practices, and community crowdsourced or custom-developed policies.
+* Policy-based Intelligent Guardrails: Rapidly deploy Intelligent Guardrails by implementing curated best practices, and community crowd-sourced or custom-developed policies.
 * Policy-as-Code: Easily manage policies through their entire lifecycle, ensuring consistent deployment and governance.
 * Policy Reporting and Alerts: Gain insights on the effectiveness of policy through reporting and contextual correlation and insight engine.
 * Continuous Compliance: Protect the software supply chain with continuous compliance through policies as a standard part of the DevOps pipeline.